Listen on –

 Grace Anna is an art historian and eternal learner with an insatiable curiosity.
 She received her BA from Sarah Lawrence College and her MA from NYU Gallatin, where she took most of her courses at the renowned Institute of Fine Arts.
 Her area of expertise is Italian Renaissance and Baroque art.

-Grace Anna currently works and lives in Brooklyn, NY with her partner and dog.
-She has been pouring her heart and soul into the making of this podcast and is immensely grateful and excited to be sharing this journey with her listeners!
+Grace Anna currently works and lives in Brooklyn, with her partner and dog, Gemma.
+She has been pouring her heart and soul into the making of ArtMuse and is immensely grateful for the community of listeners that has been growing over time.

 Follow ArtMuse